UW-Madison Box - File Management

 Note: Depending on the permission level other collaborators can remove the file lock.
 See: Understanding Collaborator Permission Levels

 Below are instructions on how to delete a folder/file:

 - Right-click (or click the ellipsis (...) on a file/folder and then click Trash.

 - Alternatively, you can click next to the file/folder name to select it, then in the upper-right click the trash icon.

 Note: Only Owners or collaborators with Co-Owner or Editor permissions may delete a shared file or folder.
 If you would instead like to remove a shared folder from your Box directory without deleting it, please see: How To End A Folder Collaboration.

 Recovering Deleted Items

 When you delete a file or folder, it is first moved to Trash for your account, where it resides for a period of time until it is purged automatically, or until you opt to permanently delete the file or empty your Trash.
 As long as an item still exists in your Trash, you can easily restore it to your active Files and Folders.
-For instructions on undeleting items from your Trash, see: Using the Trash to Restore Files and Folders
+For instructions on undeleting items from your Trash, see: Managing Trash

 Note: The article linked above states the standard time frame before items are purged from the Trash as 30 days from deletion.
 While this is true for personal accounts, this time has been extended for UW-Madison users to 90 days.